What's so special about Lime -

 If the Silicates present in the Limestone are greater than 20% then it is used as the base material for Portland Cement.
 The other ingredients are Calcium Sulphates, mainly Gypsum, which controls the setting time and other minor constituents depending on the purity of the Limestone used.
 Portland Cement is a Hydraulic material which sets mainly by reaction with water.

 Mortars are a mix of the Limestone materials and aggregate which is commonly sharp sand and water.
 The colour of the aggregate determines the colour of Lime Mortar and in restoration work the original Lime Mortar is typically analyised to match the type, colour and grain size of the original aggregate used.
 The addition of small amounts of Portland Cement to non-Hydraulic Lime Mortar to reduce its setting time is to be avoided as the cement segregates and blocks the pores thereby robbing the material of its main attribute, breathability.
 It also reduces the self-healing qualities and the increases the modulus, stiffness, of the mortar.
 Stiffness of a mortar is important in that low stiffness allows the mortar to flex as a stone or brick wall moves with movement in the under lying earth.
-The addition of Hydraulic Lime to non-Hydraulic Lime mortar to produce a "hybrid Lime Mortar" is also to be avoided for similar reasons.

 Non-Hydraulic Lime which is generally known as "Lime Putty" is delivered to site wet in plastic tubs or bags with a slight excess of water to exclude air and prevent premature carbonization.
 Hydraulic Lime is generally delivered to site dry in waterproof bags.